A team of doctors and other professionals discuss the best treatment and care for you. They are called a multi disciplinary team (MDT).

 - how many times you had chemotherapy before your leukaemia went into remission

 - your general level of fitness and health

 - your wishes about treatment

-You might need more than one induction chemotherapy course before your leukaemia goes into remission.
-Then your doctor might suggest intensive chemotherapy treatment and:
+You might need more than one round of induction chemotherapy before your leukaemia goes into remission.

-Having a bone marrow transplant is a very intensive treatment.
+Having a stem cell transplant is a very intensive treatment.
 Sometimes people die because of the treatment rather than from their cancer.
 People take this risk because transplant gives them the best chance of long term remission or cure.